 If ever there was a perfect time to take a road trip it’s now.
-With summer on our doorstep and local travel top of mind, why not hit the open road and explore the great US of A?
+With local travel top of mind, why not hit the open road and explore the great US of A?
 Whether your wanderlust is calling for a scenic coastal drive or a middle of nowhere adventure, we’ve curated two unforgettable road trips that promise spectacular scenery, exploration of historic towns and the freedom to program the perfect route for you.

 Route 66: Chicago to Santa Monica